Feature request #11491

 the combinations are a lot, but I would suggest to try support at least the most simple and used case: the simple fill.
 This fill has just 3 data defined properties (fill color, border color and border width) and is all is needed to style that maps that are shipped with a color code (ex: Corinne Land Cover).

-#17 Updated by Nyall Dawson over 9 years ago
+#17 Updated by Nyall Dawson about 10 years ago

 I'm with Anita/Jürgen on this.
 There's going to be so many corner cases and exceptions that the only reliable way to handle this is to make the user pick values to display in the legend.
 There's no reason this new dialog couldn't have a button which automatically populates with unique values from a selected field.

-#18 Updated by Mathieu Pellerin - nIRV over 9 years ago
+#18 Updated by Mathieu Pellerin - nIRV about 10 years ago

 What about simply using the non-data defined values (set via the UI) to draw the legend?
 That'd remove need to an additional dialog as the UI is all there already.